iotaledger/iri/DOCKER.md

 **At the time of writing, IRI requires -p to be passed either via INI or via command line.
 The entrypoint of this docker container does not do that for you.**

 ### Systemd Unit
 Here is a systemd unit example you can use with this Docker container.
 This is just an example and customisation is possible and recommended.
-In this example the docker network iri must be created and the paths /mnt/iri/conf and /mnt/iri/data are used on the docker host to serve respectively the neighbors file and the data directory.
-No INI files are used in this example, instead options are passed via command line options, such as --testnet and --zmq-enabled.
+In this example the paths `/mnt/iri/conf` and `/mnt/iri/data` are used on the docker host to serve respectively the neighbors file and the data directory.
+No INI files are used in this example, instead options are passed via command line options, such as `--testnet true` and `--zmq-enabled false`.

 ```
 [Unit]